5genesis/ELCM/README.md

 ### Run.RestApi

-Provides direct access to the internal RestClient functionality, avoiding the need of using external utilities such as `curl` for simple queries.
+Provides direct access to the internal RestClient functionality, avoiding the need of using external utilities such as `curl` for simple requests.
 Configuration values:
 - `Host`: Location where the REST API is listening
 - `Port`: Port where the REST API is listening
 - `Endpoint`: Specific API endpoint where the request will be sent